iinteractive/MyApp/README.md

 (Perhaps you prefer the opposite?
 If you want to curate your Models by hand and then have DBIx::Class create your RDBMS tables on the fly then take a look at [DBIx::Class::Schema->deploy()](https://metacpan.org/module/DBIx::Class::Schema#deploy).)

+{If you prefer neither, feel free to do both sides by hand.  :) )

     mkdir db
     vi db/music.sql
     sqlite db/music.sqlite < db/music.sql